 - Share experiences with your colleagues and/or the Bryn Mawr College community through college events (e.g. Tech Talks, Works in Progress lunches, Colloquium for Visual Culture, Blended Learning in the Liberal Arts Conference, Digital Scholarship Communities of Learning, departmental lecture series, etc.).

 - Submit updates each semester and a final, short report [link coming soon].

 - Be open to future participation in the further development of the digital pedagogy and scholarship community at Bryn Mawr by serving as a mentor or collaborator for other faculty, staff, and graduate students and/or by assuming leadership roles in college committees and programs relevant to digital scholarship and pedagogy.

-Proposals are reviewed by the following committee.
+Proposals are reviewed by Teaching, Learning and Research Leadership team within LITS.
 Please feel free to contact any member of the committee with any questions you may have.

 - Gina Siesing, Chief Information Officer and Director of Libraries

-- Jenny Spohrer, Director of Educational Technology Services
+- Jenny Spohrer, Director of Educational and Scholarly Technology

 - Eric Pumroy, Seymour Adelman Director of Special Collections